through the transitional housing program moved into permanent housing and had a sustainable income at the time of discharge from program

-Bridge housing is a short-term stay in transitional housing for Veterans with pre-identified permanent housing destinations.
-Homeless Veterans that have been offered and accepted a permanent housing intervention (e.g., Supportive Services for Veterans Families (SSVF), Department of Housing and Urban Development-VA Supportive Housing (HUD–VASH), Housing Coalition/ Continuum of Care (CoC).
+Bridge housing provides veterans with a short-term stay in transitional housing.
+Veterans in Bridge housing have pre-identified permanent housing supports in place and have been offered and accepted a permanent housing intervention such as Supportive Services for Veterans Families (SSVF), Department of Housing and Urban Development-VA Supportive Housing (HUD–VASH), Housing Coalition/ Continuum of Care (CoC).

 For Admission Criteria and to Submit an Application, Please Visit the Veterans Resource Center.
 Monday-Friday 8am-3pm